aesteve/grooveex/README.md

 You can set a marshaller to read request body or write response body automatically simply by implementing the `com.github.aesteve.vertx.groovy.io.Marshaller` interface.
 By default, since Vert.x already uses Jackson, you can use the `JacksonMarshaller` we provided.

-Then, just declare that you're router (or route), uses this marshaller:
+Then, just declare that your router (or route), uses this marshaller:

 ```groovy
 router {